adamwade2384/react-parallax-mousemove/README.md

 ## Usage

+In the command line:

+`npm install react-parallax-mousemove --save`

+To use in a component:

 `import ParallaxMousemove from 'react-parallax-mousemove'`

 The library provides you with two (2) components - A container component and layer component(s).
 The container component ParallaxMousemove takes the ParallaxMousemove.Layer component as children.